 This course combines a didactic series with courtroom observation and participation in mock trial experiences that extend throughout the second year of training.
 Residents review literature on forensic psychiatry, child custody, civil litigation, and the juvenile justice system.
 Residents observe normative family court proceedings in Rockland County, New York under the supervision of a forensic psychiatrist.

 This lecture series explores substance abuse alongside observational experience in a program for adolescents with addiction.
 Residents learn about rehabilitative strategies in adolescent populations.

-This series provides the second year fellow with panel discussions regarding academic, administrative, research and clinical practice careers as well as didactics on risk management provided by the ARA PRMS expert panel.
+This series provides the second year fellow with panel discussions regarding academic, administrative, research and clinical practice careers as well as didactics on risk management provided by the APA and AACAP endorsed risk management companies.

 This course teaches advanced second year residents how to conduct psychodynamic psychotherapy with children and adolescents.
 In this interactive seminar, residents learn to recognize and classify defenses, work with common developmental challenges, and conduct developmentally appropriate psychotherapy.
 Residents also hone their skills in using a developmental perspective in case formulation and treatment planning by choosing age-appropriate therapeutic modalities like imaginative play, structured play, and talk therapy.
 Throughout the course, residents also explore how to work effectively with caregivers, identifying and managing countertransference, and integrating psychodynamic psychotherapy with other interventions such as medication, family therapy, and cognitive behavior therapy.